cpv-project/cpv-framework/docs/DependencyInjectionContainer.md

 std::size_t getMany(T& collection, ServiceStorage& storage) const;
 ```

-Same as resolve single service, the first overload use builtin storage and the second overload takes user given storage.
+Same as resolve single service, the first overload use built-in storage and the second overload takes user given storage.
 Different to resolve single service, `getMany` will take a reference to the service collection which could be `std::vector<T>` or `cpv::StackAllocatedVector<T, InitialSize>` or `std::optional<T>`, container will resolve all registered `T` into the collection, it could add 0 instance if `T` not registered, or add multiple instances if `T` registered multiple times.

 Notice the original content of collection will not be cleared automatically.

-`std::optional<T>` is a specialization for getting optional service, it will be untouched if service not registered, or set to the instance of service registered, or set to the lastest instance of service if service registered multiple times.
+`std::optional<T>` is a specialization for getting optional service, it will be untouched if service not registered, or set to the instance of service if service registered just once, or set to the lastest instance of service if service registered multiple times.

-You can make the container supports more collection type by specialize `ServiceTypeTrait`, see [ServiceTraits](../include/CPVFramework/Container/ServiceTraits.hpp) for more information.
+You can make the container supports more collection types by specialize `ServiceTypeTrait`, see [ServiceTraits](../include/CPVFramework/Container/ServiceTraits.hpp) for more information.

 Example: